 Tax Benefits That Come From Owning A Home

 It has long been understood that there are considerable financial benefits to owning a home.
 You are paying money into an actual investment, instead of into your landlord’s bank account, after all.
-But beyond this basic financial benefit come some other benefits as well, particularly when it comes to tax time.
+But beyond this basic financial benefit come some other advantages as well, particularly when it comes to tax time.

 With rents around the country skyrocketing the tax benefits of owning a home only become more magnified!